helayoty/fiberd/examples/kata/README.md

 It is not a fork of Kata: Kata's own shim keeps booting VMs.
-The point is the shape: a RuntimeClass whose sandboxes come from `Clone`, so a Kubernetes workload gets fiberd's clone-not-create, park and resume without any change to Kubernetes or to the Pod beyond three annotations.
+The point is the shape: a RuntimeClass whose sandboxes come from `Clone`, so a Kubernetes workload gets fiberd's clone-not-create, park and resume without any change to Kubernetes or to the Pod beyond the fiberd annotations.
 A Kata deployment that wanted this would add fiberd's calls where its shim creates the sandbox; the containerd config, the RuntimeClass and the annotations would be the same.